kader93t/kader93t/README.md

 - 🇩🇿 Based in Algeria
 - 🎓 Master’s Degree in Computer Science
 - 👨‍💻 5+ years of experience in the JavaScript ecosystem
-- 🔍 Interested in remote opportunities (Europe & Canada especially)
+- 🔍 Interested in remote opportunities
 - 🌍 Working on multi-tenant SaaS platforms and investment systems
 - 🧱 Big fan of clean architecture and strong domain modeling